Ty France Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have a 3.81 team ERA that ranks fourth across all league pitching staffs.
+- The Blue Jays have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 122 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (122 total, 1.2 per game).

-- In his last appearance on Sunday against the Arizona Diamondbacks, the lefty threw 4 2/3 innings, allowing one earned run while surrendering two hits.
+- In his most recent appearance on Saturday, July 8 against the Detroit Tigers, the right-hander threw six innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.